 The Barbarian Establishment of Private Equity should be met by Financial Innovation with Social Impact

 That can be achieved by pro-active resistance from the potential prey of P-E funds – e.g. by Small- and Mid-sized Enterprises (SMEs), hereunder family-owned firms, without “Names” in media and markets - as well as regional Basic Infrastructure Activities (BIAs).
 Some of them risk to be put in play by vulture funds.
 Together SMEs and BIAs can- and should require fair play reforms of taxation and financial markets.
-They can protest against malpractices of the financial industry – for example cross-selling strategies stimulated by internal bonus schemes – as well as insane compensation of corporate leadership and fund management, including so-called “carried interest” as a tax advantage.

 SMEs and BIAs can assemble, spread risk and build capacities to facilitate e.g. single-role Pro-Active Restructuring and Reorganization (PARR)-services by CVNs for effective Impact Investing.
 They can search for access to affordable value workshops offering independent expertise – and demand role-divided financial value chains.

-Illegal favoring of the financial industry's incumbents and the "Names" of financial markets may continue.
-Then, the GAP between the financial- and the real economy will continue to widen.
+Illegal favoring of the financial industry's incumbents and "Names" of financial markets may continue

 The viability of any SME and/or Regional Basic Infrastructure Activities (BIA) are inter-linked.
 In other words – poor regional basic infrastructure is like a hole in the immune system and will cause misery.
 Owners/enterprisers and investors - assisted by altruistic legislators - should demand that the structure- and services of the financial industry must also benefit the real economy.
 And stakeholders of the financial industry should take stances - for example on the practices of the Barbarian Establishment of Private Equity - as well as on Multi-Role Financial Group’s cross-selling strategies stimulated by internal bonus schemes.
 Both result in collusion and network corruption.

 Note: The financial economy has been- and still is embraced by politicians, who are supported by influential macro-economists.
-Therefore, the latter can exercise so-called “financial stability” according to their narrow criteria based on their historic data.
-It is no wonder that politicians and macro-economists alike are surprised by unforeseen events and resulting financial- and/or other crises – over and over again.
+Therefore, the latter can exercise measures of so-called “financial stability” according to their narrow criteria based on their historic data.

 The Economist Magazine has shed light on the Barbarians in their caves.
 Now it is up to others to bring them out in daylight.
 Remember an old Norse Myth: A Troll will burst in daylight.